Table of Contents

 💡 Quick change tip: Keep a pair of slip-ons in your bag for easy transitions between dance practice and casual outings.

-🔹 Why they work: For summer dance practices or outdoor rehearsals, flatform sandals offer elevation with stability.
+Go to Amazon🔹 Why they work: For summer dance practices or outdoor rehearsals, flatform sandals offer elevation with stability.
 Look for wide straps and secure fastenings.

 🔹 Style tips: Pair with sporty sets, biker shorts, or flowy skirts for a fresh Kpop-inspired look.